kierannp/fick1d/README.md

 # fick1d

-The purpose of this repo is to one day create a python module for simulating solid state diffusion in solid state.
+This package is for simulating non-steady state diffusion according to Fick's Second law of diffusion.

 ## Current 1-D models supported: